Composition as structure and intuition

 Movement and directional flow

-Contrast and tension
+Contrast and controlled tension

-Design thinking in the frame
+Design thinking within the frame

-Conclusion: the invisible frame
+The invisible frame